Minecraft: The Manga: Characters

 A ninja who was kicked out of his village because he has no talent for hiding, but is a skilled fighter.
 He fights with two obsidian swords made by Nico's father.

 Publication

 Written and illustrated by Kazuyoshi Seto, Minecraft: The Manga is based on the video game of the same name developed by Mojang Studios.
 It began serialization in Shogakukan's children's manga magazine CoroCoro Comic on April 15, 2020.
 The first tankōbon volume was released on September 28, 2020.
-As of August 2025, the series has released 12 volumes.
+As of March 2026, the series has released 13 volumes.

-Following the release of the eighth volume of the series and to commemorate its 500,000 sale, the first edition of the eight volume includes a download code for "Sniffer's Slipper" which can be use in the game.
+Following the release of the eighth volume of the series and to commemorate its 500,000 sale, the first edition of the eight volume includes a download code for "Sniffer's Slipper" which can be used in the game.

 In June 2024, Viz Media announced that they licensed the series for English publication following Minecrafts 15th anniversary.
 The first volume was published on March 11, 2025.